Wind turbines are getting bigger

 June 15th, 2021

 Wind turbines are increasingly viewed as an integral part of a carbon-free futuristic grid.
 Ever since its modest beginnings, manufacturers have ramped up turbine rated power for the past 30 years.
-This has mainly been achieved through building higher rotor hubs and larger turbine blades.
+This has mainly been achieved through building higher rotor hubs and larger wind turbine blades.
 The graph below shows the evolution of average rated power, diameter and hub height for wind turbines for the past 30 years.

 This explosive race to build bigger and higher turbines wouldn’t seem to slow down anytime soon, which would then bring the question: What are the limits to the size of a wind turbine and what stops us from building a turbine as high as Burj Khalifa?
 Even predictions about size limitations have been changing throughout the years.
 A Dutch journal set 500kW as the limit for wind turbines way back in the 70s.
 A German magazine on the other handset 70-80m range as the limit for rotor diameter in 1998 (Sun & Wind Energy, 2018).
-Just roughly two decades later, the Haliade-X is in operation with almost thrice the rotor diameter, pushing the definition of what’s plausible even further.
+Just roughly two decades later, the Haliade-X by General Electric is in operation with almost thrice the rotor diameter, pushing the definition of what’s plausible even further.

 To answer this question one has to first understand why turbines are growing in height and size.
 Bigger turbines have a larger surface area and can “capture” more wind.
 In theory, turbines with twice the radius (or blade length in this case) would result in a quadrupling of rated power.
 Higher hubs on the other hand allow the turbine to access a steadier flow of wind due to the lack of ground obstacles which slow it down (surface friction).
 Wind speeds as a result tend to increase with height (The HOMER Pro, n.d.).
 Hub height indirectly influences the capacity factor of turbines, a measure to indicate how often a plant is running at maximum power.
 Offshore turbines remove the need to build at extreme heights due to the absence of ground obstacles.